Cirrus SR22: Design and development

 In September 2019, Cirrus unveiled the TRAC, a training-oriented version of the SR-series with a simplified interior, more durable seat material, backseat radio transmit switch to allow an observer to communicate with air traffic control, integrated engine indication and crew alerting/warning systems, and simulated retractable landing gear controls and position lights to allow cadets and instructors to feign landing gear operation and failures during instructional flights (the actual landing gear remains permanently fixed).

 In January 2020, the company introduced a new mobile app for the SR Series, called "Cirrus IQ", which enables remote aircraft communication including access to pre-flight status information like fuel and oxygen levels, battery voltage, oil temperature, aircraft location and flight hours.

-In October 2020, it was revealed that a 2003 SR22 would be displayed in the new general aviation exhibition "We All Fly" in the Smithsonian Institution's National Air and Space Museum, which opened in 2022.
+In October 2020, it was revealed that a 2003 SR22 would be displayed in the new "Thomas W. Haas We All Fly" general aviation exhibition in the Smithsonian Institution's National Air and Space Museum, which officially opened in 2022.

-In January 2022, Cirrus announced speed and aesthetic improvements to the G6 SR-series, with a 9 kn increased cruise speed, upgrades to the mobile IQ app, USB-A and USB-C charging ports and more.
+In January 2022, Cirrus announced speed and aesthetic improvements to the G6 SR-series, with a 9 kn increased cruise speed, upgrades to the mobile IQ app, USB-A and USB-C charging ports, and more.

+In January 2024, the company announced the SR22 G7 (Generation 7), with a major overhaul to the interior and avionics, making it more comparable to the cockpit of a Cirrus Vision Jet, as well as safety and engine-start improvements and an automatic fuel selection system.
+In May 2025, Cirrus introduced the G7+, which added its Safe Return emergency autoland system as the first piston aircraft with autoland.